Amyotrophic lateral sclerosis (ALS), also called

 approved to use registry data for epidemiological, observational and

-This Duke CHG-led study uses the Registry as a resource to
+This DMPI-led study uses the Registry as a resource to

 specifically examine genetic and environmental risk factors